Living With Allergies And Autoimmune

 Flowers and trees and pollen, oh my!

 Spring has sprung.
-The trees are starting to awaken and tulips are poking their heads out of the earth while a dustbowl of dead leaves, mould spores and debris from the winter season dance around the yard (at least here in Canada).
+The trees are awake and flowers are poking their heads out of the earth while a dustbowl of dead leaves, mould spores and debris from the winter season dance around the yard (at least here in Canada).

 ACHOO!